ckassung/cube-of-physics/_site/README.md

 `git push origin master`

-Now, you'll see all changes at [https://github.com/kasumac/cube-of-physics](https://github.com/kasumac/cube-of-physics) and, of course, live at [https://kasumac.github.io/cube-of-physics](https://kasumac.github.io/cube-of-physics).
+Now, you'll see all changes at [https://github.com/kasumac/cube-of-physics](https://github.com/kasumac/cube-of-physics) and, of course, live at [https://kasumac.github.io/cube-of-physics](https://kasumac.github.io/cube-of-physics). **Important**: Before starting to work with your local reposity, always fetch public chances and merge them with your local copy:

+`git pull`

 # How to Use Jekyll